rgc99/irrigation_unlimited/README.md

     entity_id: binary_sensor.irrigation_unlimited_c1_m
     sequence_id: 1

 # Example 1.0.1 -> controller 1 -> sequence 1 -> duration.
-This will proportionaly alter the duration
+This will proportionally alter the duration
 # for all zone references in the first sequence.
 - service: irrigation_unlimited.adjust_time
   data: